EmperDeon/Organizer/README.md

   - Write requirements and build instructions
   - Screenshots

 ### Small TODO's
+- Remove List Tab type completely.
+Now you can organize lists in Editor Tab (Markdown).
+[Or rewrite.
+Anyway, this tab is not too useful]

 - Add markdown syntax highlighting and toolbar

 - Themes [Light, Dark] as default, and custom (JSON)